YuxuanIsL/lab-report-week-1/lab-report-1-week-0.md

-Then, in the terminal from the directory where you made this file, run this command `scp WhereAmI.java cs15lfa22lr@ieng6.ucsd.edu:~/` where `scp` means secure copy, what follows is the file you want to copy and the server account.
-Enter the password.
+Then, in the terminal from the directory where you made this file, run this command `scp WhereAmI.java cs15lfa22lr@ieng6.ucsd.edu:~/` where `scp` means secure copy, what follows is the file you want to copy and the server account. **Enter the password**.
 You are now having `WhereAmI.java` in the remote computer.

 To verify that, try `ls` command.
 Then you'll see the file is successfully copied!
 ![image](https://github.com/YuxuanIsL/lab-report-week-1/blob/main/ls.png)